 Can I make changes to the apartment?

 This is a slightly polarizing topic.
 Making your place your own can usually be accomplished without changing the integrity of your unit.
 However, in the cases where you would need to change something major about your apartment (like hanging shelves or painting walls), some landlords are ok with it while others are vehemently against it.
 Ask!
-It could very well save you a security deposit!
+Make sure you’re familiar with everything in the lease agreement, it could very well save you a security deposit!

 Are there plans to update the building?